-An advance care plan (ACP) is an articulation of a patient's wishes, preferences, values and goals relevant to all current and future care, including end of life care.
+An Advance Care Plan (ACP) is an articulation of a patient's wishes, preferences, values and goals relevant to all current and future healthcare, including end of life care.

-We have partnered with Waikato DHB, and other PHOs to support practices to embed this, as this is a much better fit than secondary care environments and makes sense to create a 'business as usual' approach to this person-centred opportunity within general practice.
+This is a national Ministry of Health contract and we have partnered with Waikato DHB, and other PHOs to support practices to embed this as it makes sense to create a 'business as usual' approach to this person-centred opportunity within general practice.

-Although anyone can complete an ACP, for the purpose of this project, the target (and funded) population group are those patients identified through the Waikato DHB interRAI assessment process, and/or living in a resthome.
+Although anyone can complete an ACP, for the purpose of this project, the target (and funded) population groups are those patients:

-Lists of eligible patients identified as the target group for funded consultations will be given to each practice.
-Any other patient outside the target group wishing to complete an ACP will not be funded through this programme.
+Lists of eligible patients identified as the interRAI target group for funded consultations will be given to each practice.
+Any other patients outside the target groups wishing to complete an ACP are to be encouraged, though will not be funded through this programme.

-This is a Ministry of Health initiative and funding has been allocated to DHBs.
-Waikato DHB sees ACP as fitting better in primary care and therefore practices are being offered the opportunity through PHOs, to support patients in completing an ACP through a funded consultation for those target groups, but promoting and supporting any patient who wishes to document their health and life choices.
+The funding for this Ministry of Health initiative has been allocated to DHBs.
+Waikato DHB sees ACP as fitting well in primary care.
+Therefore, practices are offered the opportunity through PHOs, to support patients in completing an ACP through a funded consultation for those target groups, along with promoting and supporting any patient who wishes to document their health and life choices.

-The consultation can be with a general practitioner/nurse practitioner or practice nurse with a duration time of up to 90 minutes.
-For each consultation completed between 1 January 2019 and 30 June 2019 with a patient from the target group $112.50 can be claimed via an advanced form (Medtech) or manual form (non-Medtech).
+The consultation can be with a general practitioner/nurse practitioner or practice nurse with a duration time of up to 90 minutes in total, used in whichever way supports the patient's wish.
+For each consultation completed between 1 January 2019 and 30 June 2019 with a patient from the target group, $112.50 (excluding GST) can be claimed via an advanced form (Medtech) or manual form (non-Medtech).

 The ACP booklet is theirs in which to document as much or little as they want.
-Only the advance directive section need clinician input (during the longer consultation).
+Only the advance directive section (section 6) needs clinician input (during the longer consultation).

 Having an in-practice ACP champion will help engage clinicians, create a streamlined process and ensure a sustainable approach to engaging patients who want to plan for current and future health decisions.

-No, but each practice will be offered a provider agreement.
-ACPs enable a very patient-empowering, patient-centred discussion and can make a positive difference to the patient-clinician relationship.
+Each practice will be offered a provider agreement.
+ACPs enable a very patient-empowering, patient-centred discussion and can contribute positively to the patient-clinician relationship.
+This sits well with nursing and could be developed as a primarily nurse-led activity.
 Having a funding stream available may help to embed ACP into general practice and ensure the ACP process is sustainable regardless of future funding.